We may earn affiliate commissions for the recommended products. Learn more.

 The password manager’s desktop apps for the different operating systems look rather different from each other.
 However, all around, the apps are sleek, modern, and intuitive.
 It’s a little full, but the navigation should be easy enough even for a complete beginner since everything is labeled clearly.

-To sum it up, there’s no contest here.
-1Password’s desktop apps gain victory in the 1Password vs Zoho Vault match merely by showing up.
+To sum it up, Zoho Vault is working to catch up with the competition.
+However,.
+1Password’s desktop apps gain victory in the 1Password vs Zoho Vault match because of its longer existence and better-looking user interface.

 Browser extensions

 Both 1Password and Zoho Vault have browser extensions for all the mainstream browsers like Chrome, Safari, and Firefox.
-Either way, you can add the extension to your browser with just a few clicks.
+Adding the extension to your browser takes just a few clicks – quick and easy.

 As for functionalities, it’s wise to keep your expectations low.
 Just like most browser extensions, their functionalities are heavily tied to their web apps.
 So, you only get core features like password generator, autosave, and autofill on the extensions.
 All other functionalities require a trip to their web apps.